 There are grants from the Utah Department of Workforce Services that can be applied for after acceptance into the UETA apprenticeship programs and are awarded based on the grant/aid requirements at the time of application.

-Books / Online Modules: Our apprenticeship is classified as “Blended Learning” which means physical text books and online modules.
-The text books and online modules are purchased through the U.E.T.A. office and must be purchased 1-2 weeks before the first day of class to accomplish the homework due upon attendance.
-The Telecommunication apprentices will rent the text books at a rate of $50.00 per semester.
+Books / Online Modules: Our apprenticeship is classified as “Blended Learning” which means physical textbooks and online modules.
+The textbooks and online modules are purchased at the UETA office in West Jordan, UT and must be purchased with enough time to completethe homework due upon attendance.
+The Telecommunication apprentices will rent the textbooks at a rate of $50.00 per semester.
 The purchase of the online modules varies from $180.00 – 450.00 per semester.
-There are two semesters per year.
-The Telecommunication program is a 3 year program.

 Training Standards / Rules and Regulations: These documents are available at the U.E.T.A. office for viewing.
 As an apprentice you will receive your own set and must sign an Acknowledgement that the apprentice has read and understands the expectations of the program.